dragancla/draganworks/README.md

 ├── next.config.js
 ```

-### 5. Set up GitHub Actions

-### 6. Configure Github Repository
+### 6. Configure the GitHub Repository

-Next you need to configure Github for automated deployments via GitHub Actions.
+Next you need to configure GitHub for automated deployments via GitHub Actions.

 The following settings use the new [Github Action Workflow](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/) to deploy.

 1. Go to your repository's **Settings** tab
 2. Click "Pages" in the sidebar
-3. Under "Build and Deployment", select "Github Actions" as the source:
+3. Under "Build and Deployment", select "GitHub Actions" as the source:

 ![screenshot of github pages settings](https://github.com/gregrickaby/nextjs-github-pages/assets/200280/a5f757c3-f515-4ca2-aadf-d2979c2c3bf5)

 ### 7. Setup GitHub Actions

-This is where the magic happens!
-This [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) will automatically build and deploy the app when you push to the `main` branch.

 1. Create a `build-and-deploy.yaml` file in the `/.github/workflows` directory